Mawiszus/TOAD-GUI/README.md

 $ pip3 install -r requirements.txt -f "https://download.pytorch.org/whl/torch_stable.html"
 ```
 Make sure you use the `pip3` that belongs to your previously defined virtual environment.

+The GUI is made with [Tkinter](https://wiki.python.org/moin/TkInter), which from Python 3.7 onwards is installed by default.
+If you don't have it installed because of an older version, follow the instructions [here](https://tkdocs.com/tutorial/install.html).

 ### Java